• Menu

 Clearview, OK

-Provided by Denise Arnold
+Last Chance Bar ca. Unknwon Provided by Denise Arnold

-One of the most famously photographed buildings in the town of Clearview is the Last Chance Bar, otherwise known as the Juke Joint.
+While it’s unclear what year exactly it started, sometime during their ownership it became the Last Chance Bar, otherwise known as the Juke Joint.
 Bernard Drake recalls his father renting the building at one time, “He ran it as a pool hall with two tables and a jukebox.
 We sold pop, candies, and peanuts.
 We were open on weekends because us boys had school and played sports on weekdays.
 It was a great place for all to gather and relax.
-It is one of a few businesses left standing in the town although it is and has been abandoned for over a decade.
-Townspeople recall Susie Golden Allen once running The Last Chance Bar some time ago.
-The picture given was provided by Denise Arnold and depicts the building when it was the Last Chance Bar.
+It is one of a few businesses left standing in the town although it is and has been abandoned for over a decade.”

 First Baptist Church of Clearview